kyungjae-lee/engineers-notebook/operating-systems/file-management.md

 * From a user's point of view, the file system is a very visible and important part of an operating system.
 * A file is a logical unit of blocks of data stored in the disk.
 * OS's responsibility with file systems:
-  * Background work being done to organize the disk blocks into files
+  * Background work to organize the disk blocks into files
   * Uniform interface the OS exposes to programming languages to allow the programmers devlop the software that deals with files

 * Files have desirable properties: